valentingar/ConFluxPro/paper.md

 ``ConFluxPro`` is a versatile toolkit to model soil gas fluxes with the FGM.
 During development, we have already used it in multiple studies [@Maier2020; @Jochheim2022].
-By sharing this package we hope to make it easier to implement the FGM in future studies, furthering our knowledge of important processes in soils.
+By sharing this package we hope to make it easier to implement the FGM in future studies, furthering our knowledge of important soil processes.

 # Related software